wleddy/jumpstat/README.md

 ### Getting data from Jump

 The method at jump.get_data.get_data needs to be called periodically to download the data from Jump.
 You can do this from a browser by going to /jump/get_data/.
-I set up a cron job using curl to periodicaly do that in the background.
+I set up a cron job using curl to periodically do that in the background.
 I use:

 `curl -u "< Your email >:< your password >" "https://app.socialbicycles.com/api/bikes.json?page=1&per_page=1000&network_id=165"`